Glory (1989 film): Plot

-Shaw finally gets the 54th a combat assignment after he blackmails Harker and Montgomery by threatening to inform the War Department of their involvement in illegal profiteering.
-In its first battle at James Island, South Carolina, the 54th successfully repels a Confederate attack that had routed other units.
-During the battle, Searles is wounded but saves Trip from being stabbed in the back.
+The regiment goes into battle at James Island, South Carolina and repels a Confederate attack.
+Thomas is wounded in the action but saves Trip's life.
 Shaw offers Trip the honor of bearing the regimental flag in battle.
-He declines, unsure if winning the war would result in a better life for ex-slaves like himself.
+He declines, not believing the war will result in a better life for slaves.

-General George Strong informs Shaw along with his fellow commanders of a major campaign to secure a foothold at Charleston Harbor.
-This involves assaulting Morris Island and capturing Fort Wagner, whose only landward approach is a strip of open beach; a charge is certain to result in heavy casualties.
-Shaw volunteers the 54th to lead the attack.
-The night before the battle, the black soldiers conduct a religious service.
-Several make emotional speeches, including Trip, who finally embraces his fellow soldiers.
-On its way to the battlefield, the 54th is cheered by the same Union troops who had scorned them earlier.
+General George Strong informs his regimental commanders of a major campaign to secure a foothold at Charleston Harbor, and describes the initial attack at Morris Island which requires a frontal assault on Fort Wagner, whose only landward approach is a strip of open beach.
+Shaw volunteers the 54th.
+The night before the battle, the Black soldiers conduct a religious service, give thanks and seek God's help.
+The next morning the 54th deploys for the assault to the cheers of Union troops who had scorned them earlier.